 The main attraction of this phone is surely its quad-camera setup on the back.
 The AI Quad Camera features a 12MP + 8MP + 2MP + 2MP setup.
 The secondary sensor has an Ultra Wide-Angle Lens provide a huge 119-degree field-of-view.

 Although being a cheaper variant, we can’t see the sacrifice in terms of battery.
 Realme has used the bigger and better battery on this phone.
 It has a 5000 mAh battery but only supports charging of only 10 watts.
 This phone comes in par with popular mid-range phones like – Mi A3, Redmi Note 7, Oppo A5(2020), Galaxy A50 and others.

-The news about the launch of 64MP camera sensation – Realme XT in Nepal is also out and starting to heat the market.
-The launch of new Realme devices after a long gap is definitely the exciting one.
-What do you like most about the Realme phone and have been waiting for these devices?
+Recently, Realme launched Realme X2 in Nepal which is undoubtedly the best mid-range phone available in Nepal right now.
+The launch of new Realme devices after a long gap is definitely an exciting one.
+What do you like most about the Realme phones, have you been waiting for these devices?
 Please let us know in the comment section.